jevgenik/manuals/source/files/software/linux/networking.rst

 * ``systemctl status NetworkManager.service`` - show status of NetworkManager service

-* ``mcli`` is a command-line tool for controlling NetworkManager and reporting network status.
+* ``nmcli`` is a command-line tool for controlling NetworkManager and reporting network status.

   -  ``nmcli device show`` - show all network interfaces